baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 > Wrong.
 If $file can contain whitespace, then it could broken up and interpreted as multiple file names, and if $file starts with dash, then the name will be interpreted as an option.
 Also, if $file contains metacharacters like “*” they will be expanded first, producing the wrong set of filenames.

-# 3 Rationale for the basic rules
 # 3 基本规则的依据

 Here is the rationale for most of the basic rules.

-## 3.1 Double-quote parameter (variable) references and command substitutions
 ## 3.1 双引号参数（变量）引用和命令替换

 As described by any Bourne shell programming book, always use double-quotes (") to surround variable references and command substitutions, unless you are certain they can only produce alphanumeric characters or you have specially prepared things.
 The dangerous characters are whitespace or shell pathname expansion (glob) characters like “*”, because unquoted variable references and command substitutions undergo shell field splitting and pathname expansion: